AdetokunAdenike/alx-system_engineering-devops/0x19-postmortem/README.md

   4. **Update Documentation:**
      - Document the issue and the resolution steps.
      - Provide guidelines for validating PHP configurations to avoid similar issues.

-This postmortem summarizes the process of detecting and resolving the Apache 500 error, highlights the resolution steps, and outlines preventative measures to avoid future occurrences.